-LEARN TO COMPETE TRAIN TO COMPETE GAME Standard Volleyba II POSITION SPECIALIZATION Full specialization or 2 positions (Setters/Liberos, Left Side/Libero, Middle/Opposite) Full specialization TEAM SYSTEMS 6-2 or 5-1 Offensive Systems.
+LEARN TO COMPETE TRAIN TO COMPETE GAME Standard Volleyball POSITION SPECIALIZATION Full specialization or 2 positions (Setters/Liberos, Left Side/Libero, Middle/Opposite) Full specialization TEAM SYSTEMS 6-2 or 5-1 Offensive Systems.
 Bunch Read System 5-1 Offensive Systems Bunch Read System ROSTER SIZE 10-14 players 14-16 players PLAYING TIME Suggested: All players have played a minimum of 30% of match time over the course of the season.
 Roles are identified by the coach COMPETITION LEVEL Some regional & provincial, some interprovincial, some national, some international for national teams.
 Some regional & provincial, some interprovincial, some national, some international for national teams.
-MEANINGFUL COMPETITION and the combined points of the match or a blowout (team has an off game, rned about winning, too long or short of play for youth volleyball, etc.) o more than 25% blowouts.
+MEANINGFUL COMPETITION A blowout is defined as a 2-0 loss (e.g., 25-17, 25-18) a was 50 to 35 or less.
+While there are many reasons fo team is 'training' through competition and isn't concer a break between matches, general inconsistency groups delivering events can aim to ensure no or a blowout (team has an off game, rned about winning, too long or short of play for youth volleyball, etc.)